 Not only do CannaMallows™ give you 25mg CBD in a mallow - they do it with no bitterness.
 Another first in the world of cannabis - actually hemp CBD - edibles!

-We'll have an amazing line of up to four flavors for our marketing tests and launch in early fall.
+We'll have an amazing line of up to five flavors for our marketing tests and launch in early fall.
 FREE SAMPLING will be a highlight of these events in the San Francisco Bay Area, so check back with us here for our schedule :)